teniryte/kit/README.md

 ### debugString

 > Converts any value into a readable string representation for debugging purposes.
+Guarantees to return a string representation of any value, first attempting to serialize it using JSON, and in case of failure, obtaining the most human-readable string description.

 ```ts
 import { debugString } from 'kit';